baltimoreheritage/course-in-a-box/modules/research/_posts/work-with-sources.md

+---
+title: How to work with sources
+excerpt: "Learn how to work effectively with primary and secondary sources."
+published: true
+---

 # Lessons 3: How to work with sources

 With these skills in mind, we walk through a list of sources that you can use for your local history research including: